julietteyek/WhoIsTalking/README.md

 ###  A. Prerequisites

+First: Clone this repository and ideally create either a new environment or an envionment where torch is working conflict-free.
-Ensure you have Python 3.8+ and install the required dependencies:
+Ensure you have Python 3.8+ and install the required dependencies from the WhoIsTalking folder:

 ```bash
 pip install -r src/requirements.txt